 A Missing and Child Sexual Exploitation Forum (MACSE) is held regularly in Torbay.
 The forum is a place where information regarding children at risk, perpetrators and locations are submitted for information sharing purposes.
 Please use the referral form below to refer cases to the forum and email completed forms to Torbay Multi-Agency Safeguarding Hub (MASH)

 To be used when referring a case to the MACSE Forum

-The Children Abused Through Sexual Exploitation Risk Indicator Toolkit (below) can be used to enable professionals to assess a child or young person’s level of risk of child sexual exploitation (CSE) in a quick and consistent manner.
+The Procedure for Children Abused Through Sexual Exploitation (below) can be used to enable professionals to assess a child or young person’s level of risk of child sexual exploitation (CSE) in a quick and consistent manner.
 Children and young people under the age of 18 (Children Act 1989) are considered under the scope of this guidance and toolkit.